UW-GAC/QCpipeline/README.txt

 > python hwe.py --email user@uw.edu hwe.config
 (repeat with different config files for mutiple ethnic groups)

+To run chromosomes in parallel:
+> python hwe.py --email user@uw.edu hwe.config start end by
+where start, end, by are chromosome numbers.  'by' is optional, if omitted chromosomes will be run individually.
+Values of 'end' > 23 are ignored (in this case 'end' will be set to 23).

 iv-vi) Allele frequency, duplicate discordance and Mendelian errors
 > python snp_filt.py --email user@uw.edu snp_filt.config